 First of all, let me premise the story by saying that I like to think of myself as a rational and sane person, perhaps slightly quirky on the edges, but nothing too weird.
 I have a very high view of things like human reason and science.
 But I also know that these things sometimes fail us, and they don’t answer every question there is.

 The story took place over a couple of weeks while I was still living in the family home and studying at university.
-I was 19 or 20 at the time.
+I was 19 or 20 years of age at the time.

 The following night I was getting ready for bed when I noticed a person walking outside my room along the balcony.
 I opened the door and stepped outside, but no one was there.

-I can appreciate that some people will be skeptical, and that’s fine.
+I can appreciate that some people will be sceptical, and that’s fine.
 But keep in mind that there were 3 separate incidents and there were 4 witnesses.

-Perhaps the founders of Halloween, the Celts, were closer to the truth than we realise, when they believed that the spirits of the departed returned to their homes at that time to visit loved ones.
-There is, after all, some sort of precedent in 1 Samuel ch.28, which tells the account of when King Saul used a medium call up Samuel from the dead.
-While I am curious, I am also ok with the idea that I may not not what was going on until I reach heaven.
+Perhaps the founders of Halloween, the Celts, were closer to the truth than we realise when they believed that the spirits of the departed returned to their homes at that time to visit loved ones.
+There is, after all, some sort of precedent in 1 Samuel ch.28, which tells the account of when King Saul used a medium to call Samuel from the dead.
+While I am curious, I am also ok with the idea that I probably won’t understand these events until I reach heaven.
 I’m reminded of the book of Job and how Job was unaware of the Devil’s involvement in his sufferings, but his lack of knowledge didn’t deter him from trusting God and from being proven right in placing his faith in God.

 Here are 4 things to consider about the spiritual world:

 1. There is a spiritual world.
-There are too many personal stories, from history and from today, from different cultures, and ages, etc. I too, have seen and heard first hand.
+There are too many personal stories, from history and from today, from different cultures, ages, etc. I too have seen and heard first hand.
 More than that, the Bible speaks of such a reality, and if you believe in God you do believe in a spiritual realm.

 2. Personal experiences (whatever they are) need to be interpreted in light of God’s word.
 The Bible is the definitive guide to all things spiritual.
 Don’t guess, and don’t turn to Hollywood or Harry Potter to work out what is what (you’ll be surprised how many people do this).
-The Bible is God’s true revelation for understanding things spiritual, as well as things material.
+The Bible is God’s true revelation for understanding things spiritual, as well as material things.

 3. The incarnation is the definitive expression of God meeting man.
 God is Spirit, and this eternal Sovereign God, in the second person of the Trinity, “became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”
 In the person of Jesus Christ we see God; fully man and fully God.